Laylo309/to-do-list/README.md

 ### Prerequisites

 - IDE to edit and run the code (I use Visual Studio Code 🔥).

-### Usage

-- For anyone who wants to practice JavaScript.
-- How to use Local Storage for your applications.

 ## Author

 👤 **Laylo Khodjaeva**